 Work groups were charged with identifying and acting on a short-term (30 day) agenda and producing a twelve-month agenda in June 2014.
 Three groups met twice prior to the P-20 Network meeting on September 3, 2014 and reported their progress and made recommendations to the executive meting.
 Each group will be led by an NIU convener, who will be assisted by a recorder.
 The first three work groups were selected by a survey of all participants in the June 17 meeting, and the themes emerged in reports from five discussion groups on June 17.
 Click to read the full memo summarizing these themes and the work groups.

 - Articulation: Create seamless transitions across the education continuum from cardles to careers

 - Student Support Services: Coordinate student support systems across institutions in the northern Illinois region to ease transitions and increase student success

 - Alignment of Standards for Advancing Student Opportunities in Dual Credit, AP, and Developmental Education: 100% of students graduate from high school with 12-15 college credits and/or a professional certificate

-One additional work group will begin meeting in October.
+One additional work group began meeting in October.

 - Adult Learners: Increase higher education enrollment of adult learners, who are essential to meeting the goal of increasing the proportion of adults in Illinois with high-quality degrees and professional credentials to 60% by 2025.

 In addition, NIU will establish three teams to support the initial work groups.